Kotlin/kotlinx.serialization/docs/basic-serialization.md

 ## Basics

-To convert an object tree to a string or to a sequence of bytes it must come through two mutually intertwined processes.
-In the first step an object is _serialized_ &mdash; it is converted into a serial sequence of its constituting primitive values.
+To convert an object tree to a string or to a sequence of bytes, it must come through two mutually intertwined processes.
+In the first step, an object is _serialized_ &mdash; it is converted into a serial sequence of its constituting primitive values.
 This process is common for all data formats and its result depends on the object being serialized.
 A _serializer_ controls this process.
 The second step is called _encoding_ &mdash; it is the conversion of the corresponding sequence of primitives into the output format representation.
 An _encoder_ controls this process.
-Whenever the distinction is not important both the terms of encoding and serialization are used interchangeably.
+Whenever the distinction is not important, both the terms of encoding and serialization are used interchangeably.

 ```